-Crit eria Indicators ToC Outcomes 1.1 The unit of certification provides adequate information to relevant 1.1.1 (C) Management documents that are specified in the RSPOP & Care made publicly available. ved risk management stakeholders on environmental, social and legal issues relevant to 1.1.2 Information is provided in appropriate languages and accessible to relevant stakeholders.
+Criteria Indicators ToC Outcom ToC Outcomes 1.1 The unit of certification provides adequate information to relevant 1.1.1 (C) Management documents that are specified in the RSPOP&C are made publicly available.
+Improved risk management stakeholders on environmental, social and legal issues relevant to 1.1.2 Information is provided in appropriate languages and accessible to relevant stakeholders.
 RSPO Criteria, in appropriate languages and 1.1.3 (C) Records of requests for information and responses are maintained. forms to allow for effective participation in decision making.
 1.1.4 (C) Consultation and communication procedures are documented, disclosed, implemented, made available, and explained to all relevant stakeholders by a nominated management official.
-U 1.1.5 There is a current list of contact and details of stakeholders and their nominated representatives.
-1.2 The unit of certification commits to ethical conduct in all business operations 1.2.1 A policy for ethical conduct is in place and implemented in all business operations and transactions, including recruitment and contracts. ved risk management and transactions.
+0 1.1.5 There is a current list of contact and details of stakeholders and their nominated representatives.
+1.2 The unit of certification commits to ethical conduct in all business operations 1.2.1 A policy for ethical conduct is in place and implemented in all business operations and transactions, including recruitment and contracts.
+Improved risk management and transactions.
 1.2.2 A system is in place to monitor compliance and the implementation of the policy and overall ethical business practice.